The Big Melon

 The Lowdown

 The Big Melon at Chinchilla celebrates this Western Downs town's status as the Melon Capital of Australia.
-This massive watermelon sculpture represents the fruit that has made Chinchilla famous, with the region producing around 25% of Australia's watermelons.
+This massive watermelon slice sculpture - complete with juicy red flesh, white rind, and black seeds - represents the fruit that has made Chinchilla famous, with the region producing around 25% of Australia's watermelons.
 Every two years, Chinchilla hosts the legendary Melon Festival - a celebration of all things melon featuring melon skiing, melon bungee, melon pip spitting, and the crowning event: melon chariot races.
 The Big Melon stands as a year-round reminder of the town's quirky obsession with this refreshing fruit.

 Did you know?